Worried migraine will ruin your vacation? You’re not alone.

 We talked to our medical advisors here at Cove to help you avoid attacks as much as possible (and treat them if they do strike).
 In the same way that tracking your headaches, knowing your triggers, and using your treatment plan can help you at home, planning ahead can help you enjoy your vacation.
 Let’s take a look.

 Why do I get migraine attacks on vacation?

 Since stress is a common migraine trigger, you might think you’d be least likely to feel one coming on during a vacation, when you’re likely more relaxed than usual.

-“It probably goes back to the days of cavemen when it would be disadvantageous to have a migraine as you are running away from a tiger,” Dr. Bain says.
-“Once you are safely inside your cave, your body relaxes and then the migraine that you were about to have previously can occur.”
+“It probably goes back to the days of cavemen when it would be disadvantageous to have a migraine attack as you are running away from a tiger,” Dr. Bain says.
+“Once you are safely inside your cave, your body relaxes and then the attack that you were about to have previously can occur.”

 Potentially.
 So, you may want to opt for more “migraine-friendly” locales.